How To Have A Big Wedding On A Small Budget (Updated for 2022)

-- An in-inclusive venue for both the ceremony and reception can save you a great deal of money on decorations and transportation.
+- An in-inclusive venue for both the ceremony and reception can save you a great deal of money on wedding decorations and wedding limo.
 Arrange to be able to bring your own liquor.

 Consider What’s Important

-- Music will be a critical part of your reception.
+- Wedding music will be a critical part of your reception.
 People want to be entertained.
 A live band is expensive.
 Hire a wedding DJ instead.
 The music won’t be live, but a talented DJ can keep the crowd excited and dancing.

 - Don’t overlook the importance of the roll a good wedding officiant.
 He or she will set the tone for your entire wedding ceremony.
 Officiants can be either religious, secular, or non-denominational.
 Make sure your wedding officiant is reliable by asking for references.
 The fact is, anyone can become a licensed wedding officiant through the internet.